nnmanh/RSA-Algorithm/README.md

 # RSA-Algorithm
-• Understanding the RSA algorithm and its time complexity in both encryption and decryption processes
-• Evaluating how RSA is widely used for digital signature and securing data transmission over the Internet
+The project goes through the algorithm of RSA in terms of encryption and decryption processes, then evaluate its time complexity and how it is widely used for digital signature and securing data transmission over the Internet.